Home/College Basketball

 His girlfriend has been by his side since middle school.
 But when the baller started his college career at Iona University in upstate New York, the two weren’t exactly within walking distance.
 Between the relentless D-I schedule, endless practices, and schoolwork, time management wasn’t exactly his strong suit.

 Growing up, his world revolved around sports and video games.
-And from day one, his sights were locked in on the NBA.
-The problem was the road there is brutal—only 1.2% of NCAA men’s basketball players actually make it.
+And from day one, his sights were locked on the NBA.
+The problem was the road there is brutal—only 1.2% of NCAA men’s basketball players make it.
 Distractions?
 Oh, there were plenty.
 And that’s exactly what his mom was worried about.

 “I didn’t want anything, whether it’s a girl, whether it’s a baby, whether it’s anything, I didn’t want everything that he worked so hard for to kind of crumble,” she admitted.
 And that’s why she’s beyond grateful for Burney, who, instead of being a distraction, pushed the 21-year-old to be better.

-Last year, Clayton Jr. almost drafted for the NBA Draft, testing the waters in April before deciding to hold off and return to Florida for his senior season.
+Last year, Clayton Jr. was almost drafted for the NBA Draft, testing the waters in April before deciding to hold off and return to Florida for his senior season.
 It was a chaotic offseason, but nothing—and I mean nothing—prepared him for the ultimate game-changer: fatherhood.

 ADVERTISEMENT